 This is the back way to the peak, which has been described as the easiest way for hikers.
 It is also the shortest.
 Follow the old road heading toward Sycamore Reservoir.
-You will follow this road for .8 mile ntil you reach a saddle.
-At this point the road continues, but the way is barred because they are trying to revegetate the road.
-A trail parallels the road and advertises the way to sycamore reservoir.
+You will follow this road for .8 mile until you reach a saddle.
+At this point, the road continues, but the way is barred because they are trying to revegetate the road.
+A trail parallels the road and advertises the route to Sycamore Reservoir.

 Follow the trail into the valley for 1 mile until you get to a trail intersection.
-There is an old sign that points the way you came and says "Parking 1 mile".
-Do not follow the trail to the left, it heads to Sycamore Reservoir dam which is about 100 feet down the trail.
-If you do follow this path, just turn around and go the other way.
-Instead, take the right fork and follow it along the creek bottom for about .6 mile until you see a fork to the left marked by a big cairn in the middle of the trail.
-This is a short cut to Bear Canyon trail.
-If you miss it, you will come to another signed fork in the trail in .5 mile.
+There is an old sign that points the way you came and says, "Parking 1 mile".
+Do not follow the trail to the left.
+It heads to Sycamore Reservoir dam, which is about 100 feet down the trail.
+If you do pursue this path, turn around and go the other way.
+Instead, take the right fork and follow it along the creek bottom for about .6 mile until you see a split to the left marked by a big cairn in the middle of the trail.
+This is a shortcut to Bear Canyon Trail.
+If you miss it, you will come to another signed fork in the trail in 0.5 miles.
 Follow the signage towards Bear Canyon.
-The shortcut will rise out of the valley and meet up with the Bear Canyon trail in .6 mile.
-Note where the shortcut comes out on the trail so as to not miss it on the way home.
+The shortcut will rise out of the valley and meet up with the Bear Canyon Trail in 0.6 miles.
+Note where the shortcut comes out on the trail, so you do not miss it on the way home.

-There are two summits, the north and south peaks, separated by a large chimney like gulley.
-The north peak can be fourth-classed up a gulley with a couple hard moves for non-rock-climbers.
+There are two summits, the north, and south peaks, separated by a sizeable chimney-like gulley.
+The north peak can be fourth-classed up a gulley with a couple of hard moves for non-rock-climbers.
 But this peak is 10 ft lower than the other.
 The south peak can be climbed by scrambling to the west side and up the chimney-like gulley.
 Again, there are a couple of hard moves required.
-Once you get up as far as you can go without seriously thinking of dying, there will be a 10 foot orange slightly overhanging wall on your right with a bolt in the middle of it.
-To the right is an arete with a small triangular shaped ledge one can traverse to.
+Once you get up as far as you can go without seriously thinking of dying, there will be a 10-foot orange slightly overhanging wall on your right with a bolt in the middle of it.
+To the right is an arete with a small triangular shaped ledge one can traverse.
 The best option is to come with a rope and meager rack and climb straight up the orange wall.
-Up above there is one rappel bolt to get back down.
-Apparently some folks traverse to the ledge and into a deep crack and then up.
-This way is really exposed and I don't recommend doing it without a helmet, rope, and protection.
+Up above, there is one rappel bolt to get back down.
+Some folks traverse to the ledge and into a deep crack and then up.
+This way is exposed, and I don't recommend doing it without a helmet, rope, and protection.
 Return the same way and enjoy your climb to Thimble Peak!